Camp Life

 CITS: $50

 To send trip money, please put your desired amount of cash in a sealed envelope with the camper’s first and last name and total amount written on the front.
 Place the envelope in your camper’s backpack to be turned in upon check in at the bus site or upon greeting a staff member in the airport.
 Envelopes will be collected and stored in the office safe when not in use.
 Envelopes will be distributed and collected by Unit Heads at the start and end of trips.
-Campers without trip money at the start of camp will not be given money from camp or their canteen accounts.
+Please note: Campers without trip money at the start of camp will not be given money from camp or their canteen accounts.

 sepia-1 decorative texture sepia-2 decorative texture sepia-3 decorative texture